 First things first, take a look at your auto policy.
 Make sure you cover these areas:

-- Alert your agent if your student is taking a car that is covered on your policy to school.
+- If your child is taking a car to school, you should alert your agent.
 You will need to report the new location and commute.

 - Leaving the car at home?
 Ask for a discount.
 Students over 100 miles away can typically save at least 16% on your insurance.